floodlight-sports/floodlight/docs/source/guides/tutorial_matchsheets.rst

 Data Preparation
 ================

-To create match sheets from the event data, we want to select certain (important) events to look at.
-To keep it short and simple, we stick to goals.
-We use the ``select`` function from the ``floodlight.core.events`` submodule to find all shots with positive outcome (1).
+To create match sheets from the event data we want to select certain (important) events to look at.
+To keep it short and simple we stick to goals.
+We use the ``select`` function from the ``floodlight.core.events`` submodule to find all shots with a positive outcome (1).

 .. code-block:: python